developmentseed/osm-seed/images/db/README.md

 # Docker setup for postgres database instance

-The OSM `API server` database - builds off a postgres 10 docker image, and installs custom functions needed by `openstreetmap`.
+The OSM `API server` database - builds off a **PostgreSQL 17** docker image, and installs custom functions needed by `openstreetmap`.

+The database includes the **osmdbt plugin v0.9** for logical replication support.

 The functions currently are copied over from the `openstreetmap-website` code-base.
 There should ideally be a better way to do this.